-With all the data at your hands you end up assuming that:
+With all the data in your hands, you end up concluding:

-“The movie was successful because the special effects and the space battles”.
+“The movie was successful due to special effects and space battles”.

-“Well, the movie is terrible, but watching a Star Wars movie, reminds me going to the Theatre with my parents when I was a child, and now I am doing the same with my daughter, so no matter how the next movie is, for sure I’ll watch it“.
+“Well, the movie is terrible, but watching a Star Wars movie, reminds me of going to the Theater with my parents when I was a kid and now, I am doing the same with my daughter, so no matter what the next movie is like, I’ll watch it for sure“.

-You must be sure about why a potential customer is behaving in a certain way and which is the root cause of his preferences.
+You must be sure about why a potential customer is behaving in a certain way.

-However, if it is carried out in a wrong way, you’ll get confusing conclusions that may lead you to take the worst decisions possible.
+However, if it is done incorrectly, you’ll get confusing conclusions that can lead you to make the worst possible decisions.

-With all the information available nowadays thanks to Internet and the Big Data, you should be careful about not focusing just on the “amount” of information but its relevance.
+With all the information available today, you must be careful not to focus only on the “amount” of information, but also on its relevance.

-When developing a proper Market Research you should follow the next 4 steps:
+When developing a Market Research you should follow these 4 steps: